-We also provide our clients access to established social service providers in an effort to sustainably improve their standard of living.
-We will fulfill this mission with integrity and credibility while protecting the dignity of those we serve without discrimination.
+We provide food, clothing, mentoring, & ministry in the Name of Jesus Christ for our struggling neighbors to sustainably improve their standard of living.
+We fulfill this mission with integrity and credibility while protecting the dignity of those we serve without discrimination.

 The story of CVCCS began with a homeless man who sought refuge from the freezing Pennsylvania winter temperatures inside the warm vestibule of a Leola church.
 The Pastor invited the man in and helped him find a place to stay.
 The Pastor quickly learned that other churches were also fielding an influx of similar requests from Conestoga Valley residents.